The best budget webcam in 2023

 No digital zoom

-As you'd expect from the price, this is a fairly basic webcam.
+As you'd expect from the price, this is fairly basic.
 For example, there's no digital zoom and no autofocus.
 But it'll still make your video calls look and sound much better than your computer's in-built webcam, for a low price indeed.

 Specifications